mrtimothyduong/gitfork/recipes/RoastPorkBelly.md

 ## Cooking Method

-  1. Pre-heat oven to 180C
+  1. Pre-heat oven to 200C
   1. Sprinkle 2 pinches of sea salt onto baking tray
   1. Place pork belly skin-up onto bed of sea salt
   1. Lightly brush skin with olive oil
-  1. Place baking tray into oven and cook for 45 minutes to 1 hours
+  1. Place baking tray into oven and cook for 10-30 minutes until crackling has formed
-  1. Pork Belly is ready when skin is golden brown and bubbled up
+  1. Pork Crackling is ready when skin is golden brown and bubbled up, reduce heat to 120C
+  1. Cook for additional 60 minutes
   1. Remove baking tray from oven and allow pork belly to rest for 5 minutes

 ## Serving Instructions